 During the course of his career he was actively involved in the development of educational initiatives in both Music and the Performing Arts.
 He was a member of the group which created the ground-breaking first A level in Performing Arts and was a committee member for NAMHE (National Association for Music in Higher Education).
 From 2001-07 he was a member of the Music Benchmarking Group which created both the original statements and the revised benchmark statements for Music in Higher Education .
 He served as institutional representative to the TERN (Teacher Education Research Network) group and was a member of the research committee of UCET (Universities Council for the Education of Teachers).

-His compositions, which are held at the Scottish Music Centre, include: Sarajevo 583 for string orchestra, ”˜I am the Rose of Sharon’ for solo, SSA and strings, ”˜”¦Greeks bearing gifts’ for two pianos, Three Medieval Love Lyrics for women’s voices, Tableaux for two pianos, and Madrigales (words by Lorca).
+His compositions, which are held at the Scottish Music Centre, include: Sarajevo 583 for string orchestra, ‘I am the Rose of Sharon’ for solo, SSA and strings’, ‘Greeks bearing gifts’ for two pianos, Three Medieval Love Lyrics for women’s voices, Tableaux for two pianos, and Madrigales (on words by Lorca).

-He is a part-time lecturer Practical Musicianship, Study Skills (research, essay writing, planning) and Writing for the Arts.
+He is a part-time lecturer Practical Musicianship, Study Skills and Academic Writing (research, essay writing, planning etc), as well as tutoring in keyboard skills and education based enquiry.

-Richard is currently developing involvements with the Department of Theology at St Andrew’s University around the music of James MacMillan and Music and Spirituality.
-Apart from the joint authored book on Peter Maxwell Davies’s music, new articles on MacMillan’s Passion settings and on Davies’s Music Theatre works are in press.
-A future project is the compilation of an edited volume on Music and Spirituality for Routledge.
+Richard is currently involved with the Department of Theology at St Andrew’s University around the music of James MacMillan and Music and Spirituality including including a key spirituality conference (with related publication) held in June 2023.
+A future project is the compilation of an edited volume on Music and Spirituality for Routledge, and book chapters on Music and Spirituality and on Scottish Symphonists are currently in press.

 Awards and achievements